Generic name: salicylic acid and urea topical [ sal-ih-SILL-ik-AH-sid-and-you-REE-ah ]

 This medication should not be used on a child or teenager who has a fever, especially if the child also has flu symptoms or chicken pox.
 Salicylates can cause a serious and sometimes fatal condition called Reye's syndrome in children.

-How should I use Salvax Duo (salicylic acid and urea topical)?
+How should I use Salvax Duo?

 Use exactly as directed on the label, or as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.